 Other Birth Related Leave

-In the event that an Employee suffers a miscarriage as defined by the NES after fourteen (14) weeks gestation, they are entitled to up to four (4) weeks paid Birth Related Leave.
+In the event that an Employee suffers a miscarriage as defined by the NES after fourteen (14) weeks gestation, they are entitled to four (4) weeks paid Birth Related Leave.

-In the event that an Employee experiences a still birth as defined by the NES, they are entitled to up to fourteen (14) weeks of paid Birth Related Leave.
+In the event that an Employee experiences a still birth as defined by the NES, they are entitled to fourteen (14) weeks of paid Birth Related Leave.

-In the event that an Employee experiences infant death during a period of Paid Parental Leave, they will be eligible for Birth Related Leave in the amount of the outstanding Paid Parental Leave they would otherwise have received or up to six (6) weeks, whichever is greater.
+In the event that an Employee experiences infant death during a period of Paid Parental Leave, they will be eligible for Birth Related Leave in the amount of the outstanding Paid Parental Leave they would otherwise have received or six (6) weeks, whichever is greater.

 Either or both parent may access Birth Related Leave as outlined in clauses 21.13 to 21.14 above.

-In the event that an Employee acts as a gestational carrier or surrenders a baby for adoption at birth they are entitled to up to six (6) weeks paid Birth Related Leave in order to recover from the birth.
+In the event that an Employee acts as a gestational carrier or surrenders a baby for adoption at birth they are entitled to six (6) weeks paid Birth Related Leave in order to recover from the birth.

 Where an Employee acts as a gestational carrier or surrenders a baby for adoption at birth, they must provide at least 10 weeks’ notice of a request for Paid Parental Leave, or if that is not possible, provide notice as soon as reasonably practicable.